barun-saha/kodeagent/docs/codeact_security.md

 # Code Security & Safety

+> **⚠️ DISCLAIMER**
+>
+> CodeActAgent offers basic security features to prevent malicious code execution.
+It is not a substitute for proper security measures.
+By no means the security features described here are bulletproof.
+Use it with caution.

 This section describes how code security is handled in case of code-generating agents.
 The following sequence diagram (via CodeRabbit) shows the flow of code security in CodeActAgent.

 ```{kroki}